 Elections in Ukraine?

-Zelenskyi has expressed an openness to holding elections in Ukraine, provided that appropriate security guarantees are in place.
-In the new KIU format 'To The Point', political scientist Oleksiy Haran and public opinion researcher Inna Volosevych assess these developments.
+'To the Point' brings together different voices from research on Ukraine.
+With each issue, they tackle a shared topic — and approach it from two distinct perspectives.
+The first issue is one elections in Ukraine.
+President Zelenskyi has expressed an openness to holding elections in Ukraine, provided that appropriate security guarantees are in place.
+Political scientist Oleksiy Haran and public opinion researcher Inna Volosevych assess these developments.

 To the Point